Pedro (footballer, born 1987): 2015–2017: debut season and Premier League title

 On 20 August 2015, Pedro signed for Premier League champions Chelsea on a four-year contract for £19 million (€26.6 million), potentially rising to £21.4 million (€30 million) in add-ons.
 His first club, San Isidro, received €420,000 from the transfer.
 Three days after signing, he made his debut away to West Bromwich Albion, scoring the first goal and providing an assist for the second goal of a 3–2 win.
 On 19 December, Pedro scored the second goal in a 3–1 win against Sunderland, his first at Chelsea's home ground, Stamford Bridge.
 On 13 February, Pedro scored a brace in a 5–1 victory over Newcastle United, and again on 2 April in a 4–0 win over Aston Villa.

 Pedro made his first start of the 2016–17 season on 20 August 2016 in an away match against Watford, after it was announced that Willian was out with an injury.
 On 23 October, Pedro scored the fastest goal of the season, which came in the first 30 seconds of a 4–0 home victory over Manchester United.
 He scored the equaliser for Chelsea shortly before half-time in a 2–1 victory over Tottenham Hotspur on 26 November.
 The goal was later named the Premier League Goal of the Month for November.
-On 30 April 2017, he scored with a 25 yard shot in a 3–0 away win over Chelsea Everton, which later won the Premier League Goal of the Month award for April.
+On 30 April 2017, he scored with a 25 yard shot in a 3–0 away win over Everton, which later won the Premier League Goal of the Month award for April.